Skip to main content

 How to Create a Positioning Map

-To create a positioning map, you need to:
+To create a positioning map, you need to follow these essential steps:

-1. Identify two key attributes that define your market (e.g., affordability and quality or in our case Price and Brand Trust).
+1. Identify key attributes: Choose two factors that define your market (e.g., affordability and quality, or Price and Brand Trust).

-2. Gather customer feedback or industry data on those attributes.
+2. Gather Data: Collect customer feedback or industry data regarding those specific attributes.

-3. Use a perceptual map maker or positioning map maker to plot competitors based on the collected data.
+3. Plot Competitors: Use a perceptual map maker or positioning map maker to visualize where rivals stand.

-Using a positioning map template can significantly simplify the process, making it easier to visualize competitive positioning.
+Using a positioning map template significantly simplifies the process.
 A marketing perceptual map template provides a structured format that businesses can use repeatedly, ensuring consistency in brand analysis.
+While a perceptual map identifies market gaps, the Johari Window model helps uncover 'blind spots' in your brand awareness, ensuring your internal strategy aligns with external customer reality.

 Here’s sample data for seven mobile companies, along with their ratings for Price and Brand Trust (on a scale of 1 to 10), and reliability on scale 50 to 100:You can input this data into your Perceptual Map Creator to visualize how these brands are positioned based on price, brand trust and reliability.